moj-analytical-services/dbtools/README.md

 - To query a datetime or timestamp column in Athena you need to specify that your value is a timestamp e.g. `SELECT * FROM db.table WHERE datetime_col > timestamp '2018-12-31 23:59:59'`
 - Note dates and datetimes formatting used above.
 See more specifics around date and datetimes [here](https://prestodb.io/docs/current/functions/datetime.html)
 - To specify a string in the sql query always use '' not "".
 Using ""'s means that you are referencing a database, table or col, etc.
+- When data is pulled back into rStudio the column types are either R characters (for any col that was a dates, datetimes, characters) or doubles (for everything else).